romeokienzler/c3/README.md

 # C3 - the CLAIMED Component Compiler

 **TL;DR**
-- takes arbitrary assets (Jupyter notebooks, python/R/shell/SQL scripts) as input
+- takes arbitrary assets (Jupyter notebooks, python scripts) as input
 - automatically creates container images and pushes to container registries
 - automatically installs all required dependencies into the container image
 - creates KubeFlow Pipeline components (target workflow execution engines are pluggable)
+- creates Kubernetes job configs for execution on Kubernetes/Openshift clusters
 - can be triggered from CICD pipelines